Meet John Christ

 Cooper is fine as the reluctant messiah, and almost manages to pull off the cop out ending, and the beautiful Stanwyck is dynamic and wonderful as Ann, who finds the wise words of her dead father are perfect for the post depression times the nation faced.
 Arnold is simply superb as Norton, cool and measured in his conviction, "You're the fake", he tells John, "At least we believe in what we're doing".
 A deathless line from a clear-eyed American fascist.

 Ultimately the intricacies and the politics of balancing an essentially socialist message and an anti big business angle in an age in Hollywood where that was considered suspect by the Dies committee, the first incarnation of HUAC, proved to be problematic, and this interesting and intriguing film never found great critical favour.
-That Riskin and Capra were never investigated in the late '40's was remarkable in light of the decidedly 'pink' tinge of Meet John Doe.
+That Riskin and Capra were never investigated in the late '40s was remarkable in light of the decidedly 'pink' tinge of Meet John Doe.
 America still struggles with the idea of socialism in a way other western countries do not, the idea that Barack Obama could be labelled a socialist at any level is a gross misunderstanding of the term.
-For anyone interested in the political labyrinth of American political thought Meet John Doe is a fascinating film, but the final words, "There you are Norton, the people, try and lick that", will ring a little hollow, as the Arnold's of the world have gone from strength to strength in the seventy plus years since those wrods were written.
+For anyone interested in the political labyrinth of American political thought Meet John Doe is a fascinating film, but the final words, "There you are Norton, the people, try and lick that", will ring a little hollow, as the Arnold's of the world have gone from strength to strength in the eighty plus years since those words were written.
 Capra only really made one more worthwhile film, as WWII interrupted any chance of a follow up to this, and after It's A Wonderful Life, he struggled to ever again prosecute his (and Riskin's) peculiar and singular vision of the American everyman.